RetroDECK/ES-DE/USERGUIDE-DEV.md

 As for game locations it's possible to uncompress the games inside the ~/ROMs/macintosh folder and mount this inside the emulator, but this is not recommended.
 It's instead better to create a _Games_ folder or similar inside Mac OS and place your installed games there.

 The setup of SheepShaver is essentially identical to that of Basilisk II as these two emulators are developed by the same team and are therefore very similar.

+On macOS you need to download the separate Basilisk II GUI application to configure the emulator and with SheepShaver you need to start the emulator using a command line option to point to a valid ROM file.
+Only then can you reach the Preferences from the menu (this is however only needed the first time you setup SheepShaver).
+Quite a strange and unusual approach.

 To add a game entry in ES-DE just create an empty file with the .game extension, for example `Marathon.game`.
 This entry can then be scraped and edited in the same way as any regular system.
 But as mentioned above, ES-DE will only act as a browser and individual games cannot be started directly.
 So when you launch a game, the emulator will boot into the Mac OS desktop and you will have to manually navigate to your game folder to run the game.